-In the dialog box that pops up, specify the following:
+In the dialog box that pops up, the main things to specify are the following:

 1. A short, but descriptive name for the objective

-6. Type: Specify the type as individual, team or organization level corresponding to where the Objective fits in the organization
+- Type: Specify the type as individual, team, or organization level corresponding to where the Objective fits in the organization

-These can always be edited later; go ahead and save your Objective when you’re done.
+These can always be edited later - be sure to check out the advanced options below; for now, go ahead and save your Objective when you’re done.

 Creating Key Results

-The dialog box should look familiar.
+The dialog box that opens up will look familiar.
 One key difference you will notice is that it’s already aligned with the parent Objective.